scan-io-git/scan-io/docs/reference/makefile-custom-build.md

 ### Things to Consider:
 1. **Custom Plugins**: If you have custom plugins, they can be added to the `plugins/` directory in the cloned repository and will be built as part of the Scanio plugins.
 Also, you can use the `PLUGINS` argument include particular plugins into your docker image.
+2. **Custom Dependencies**: If a custom plugin needs an external scanner, or you want a standalone tool in the image, install it via the `install-deps.sh` overlay (see [Copy Dependency Overlay](#copy-dependency-overlay)).
+This covers both plugin-coupled and image-wide dependencies in one place.
+3. **Relabeling**: Set `APP_NAME` to ship the image under your own binary name and path root (for example `APP_NAME=myscanner` gives `/bin/myscanner` and `/myscanner`).
+Use a simple lowercase identifier valid as a Unix user name.
-2. **Customization**: You can modify the paths, Docker image versions, and other settings by overriding the default values with command-line variables.
+4. **Customization**: You can modify the paths, Docker image versions, and other settings by overriding the default values with command-line variables.

 ### Step-by-Step Breakdown
 -> `clone-scanio-repo`